 We shared that vivid vision with our leaders, employees, clients, bankers, with whoever will want to see it because this is where we’re going.

-There are some examples of vivid visions which I’ll find and I’ll include in the show notes that Cameron shares.
+There are some examples of vivid visions which I’ll find.
 I believe it’s just on his website.
 I’ve got one for him personally, as well as one for his business.
 Those are both really great.
 Then Conscious Copy & Co., they have an offering where they will create your vivid vision for you.
 You can work with them.
 I know Jennifer from Genius Network.

 Yeah, Jennifer Hudye.
 I highly recommend having something tangible that even if you only do a poster board and you cut some things out of a magazine like pictures, or you use your color printer to print some out and then you stick it somewhere, and never look at it again, just the fact that you have tangibly put it onto a poster makes it real.
 The law of attraction is a real thing.
 It actually works.